DestinyOne/Femto-Research/README.md

 # Femto-Research
 Codes for femtosecond laser interaction research.
+Note Femto3D does not work in LAMMPS version later than 2021.

 If you have any questions, please email yuanweirong78@gmail.com.